 A 2013 study analyzed 42 samples of coffee, including 11 instant coffees and 3 coffee substitutes (grain coffee).

-They found instant coffee to have 100% more acrylamide than fresh roasted coffee, while coffee substitutes had 300% more (
+Researchers found instant coffee to have 100% more acrylamide than fresh roasted coffee, while coffee substitutes had 300% more (

 They also noted that acrylamide levels peak early in the heating process and then decline.
-So lighter colored coffee beans have more acrylamide than darker ones that are roasted longer.
+So lighter-colored coffee beans have more acrylamide than darker ones that are roasted longer.

 Coffee drinking is also linked to a plethora of other health benefits, such as living longer and a reduced risk of many diseases.

-Avoiding acrylamide completely is not possible.
+Avoiding acrylamide completely isn’t possible.

-At the moment we consume less acrylamide than the maximum exposure levels recommended by the European Food Safety Authority (25).
+Currently, people consume less acrylamide than the maximum exposure levels recommended by the European Food Safety Authority (25).

 Given the potential health benefits of coffee, it’s not something you need to cut out.

-There is no evidence that small amounts of dietary acrylamide cause harm.
+There’s no evidence that small amounts of dietary acrylamide cause harm.

 - Try not to burn or char foods on the grill.